jmcavalcante/MFPy/README.md

 # MFPy
-Using the Magic Formula equations #reference in the book#, this repository contains some tools to read a .tir file with examples (notebooks) on how to read a tir file, and analyse the tire beahviour using the MFPy code and how to fit a tire test data to create a .tir file.
+Using the Magic Formula equations #reference in the book#, this repository contains some tools to read a .tir file with examples (notebooks) on how to read a .tir file and how to fit a tyre test data to create a .tir file.
 ## How to use it